 In this open-peer review process, eligible submissions will be made public to allow verified experts across diverse fields and disciplines to learn and endorse/vote on their top choices.
 Researchers will be asked to choose those applicants with highest-quality track-record and innovative potential for cancer patients.

 To see how an open peer-review research award works, along with viewing typical submissions and outcomes, view an example here from a previous Thinkable research award.

 Stage 2: Final Awarding by cancer patients community representatives

-The You Can Patient Impact Award is a grant of $90,000, being made available to students, early-career researchers and teams from any university, research institute or hospital across Australia to cover the salary of a 1-year postdoctoral research fellowship or 3-year PhD scholarship.
+The You Can Patient Impact Award is a grant of $90,000, being made available to students, early-career researchers and teams from any university, research institute or hospital across Australia.
+It can be used to cover the salary of a 1-year postdoctoral research fellowship or a 3-year PhD scholarship.
 If needed, a portion of the funds can be used to purchase necessary infrastructure, technology or equipment needed to carry out the research.
 Please justify this cost in the proposal.

 A separate pool of $10,000 is also being made available to one project that is voted openly by the wider You Can community and public.

 Applicants will only be eligible to win one award (either the Patient Impact award or the People’s choice).

 We understand how time-consuming typical grant proposals can be.
 The You Can Innovate Award is a unique program that streamlines the traditional application processes, while also allowing both multi-disciplinary experts and wider patient groups to learn and engage with the proposed ideas.

 We have created a short guide that can be used for potential applicants to help them through the application & judging procedure.
 Click here to download the Applicant Guide.